-Fishers should consider the timing of their amended permit condition proposals.
-Each Permit Byelaw has to be reviewed every five years and at these intervals the Authority will consult with all stakeholders (includes permit holders).
+Stakeholders should also consider the timing of their amended permit condition proposals.
+Each Permit Byelaw must be reviewed every five years and at these intervals the Authority will consult with all stakeholders (includes permit holders).
 Permit conditions for each method must be reviewed every three years and again this will involve significant amounts of communication (consultation).
-A request for permit condition change outside of these periods is not impossible; however, the Authority has to consider its resources and the time taken to conduct consultation work.
+A request for permit condition change outside of these periods is not impossible; however, the Authority must consider its resources and the time taken to conduct consultation work.
 Any potential changes to permit conditions would (as best practice) require a six-week period of consultation which would include notifying all existing permit holders.